chuckcscccl/rustlr/chapter2.md

 3. The grammar's abstract syntax is defined in a separate module, [exprtrees.rs](https://cs.hofstra.edu/~cscccl/rustlr_project/calc4/src/exprtrees.rs).
-The abstract syntax tree type ('absyntype') 'Expr' of this module uses **[LBox][2]**, which encapsulates a Rust Box along with the line and column numbers associated with each syntactic construct.
-LBox works like a Box in that it implements deref coercion on the boxed value, but which also carries along the additional information when they're needed.
-The [StackedItem::lbox][5] and the [ZCParser.lbx][4] functions can be invoked from within the semantic actions to automatically transfer the parser's lexical information while creating an LBox.
-It is recommended that LBox (or [LRc][3]) be used instead of Box (Rc) when defining the recursive enums and structs that typically form the abstract syntax representation.
+The abstract syntax tree type ('absyntype') 'Expr' of this module uses **[LBox][2]**, as explained above.
+LBox implements deref coercion on the boxed value, but also carries the lexical position information when they're needed.
+The [StackedItem::lbox][5], [ZCParser.lb](https://docs.rs/rustlr/latest/rustlr/zc_parser/struct.ZCParser.html#method.lb) and the [ZCParser.lbx][4] functions can be invoked from within the semantic actions to automatically transfer the parser's lexical information while creating an LBox.
+However, the easiest way to use LBox, in most situation, is to label a grammar symbol as in **`E:[a]`**: this means that in the semantic action of the rule **`a`** will be bound to an LBox enclosing the semantic value associated with the grammar symbol.
+It is recommended that [LBox][2] (or [LRc][3]) be used instead of Box (Rc) when defining the recursive enums and structs that typically form the abstract syntax representation.
 This allows accurate error reporting after the parse tree is built, as in the division-by-zero example